epfl-herus/demod/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Demod's documentation!
+Welcome to demod's documentation!
 ===========================================

-Demod is Python library for assembling :term:`bottom-up <bottom-up models>` domestic energy demand models.
+Demod is a Python library for assembling :term:`bottom-up <bottom-up models>` domestic energy demand models.

 Features